Readers write: Prior colonization, new plan, travel experiences

 Fort Collins, Colo.

 Regarding “8 paradises found,” the May 29 cover story: While I enjoyed reading all the travel stories of Monitor writers, the one about Slovakia brought back memories.
 When I was a college student in the 1970s, I spent a semester in Germany.
-I then put out my thumb, going from Munich, Germany, to Italy and then on to what was then Yugoslavia.
+I then put out my img, going from Munich, Germany, to Italy and then on to what was then Yugoslavia.
 I traveled by train and hitchhiked down the Dalmatian Coast, stopping overnight in Split.
 The host of a summer resort about to open treated me to dinner on the beach.
 We ate fresh-caught fish and drank Turkish coffee.
 Yes, traveling to off-the-beaten-path locations can open up one’s senses as never before.

 - Could you pass a US citizenship test?